Bipolar disorder runs in my family, but I didn’t know that when I had my first manic episode.

 I’m singing loudly behind my curtain.
 The nurse tries to take my vitals, but I’m too scared to let her.
 They call the psych ward, secure a bed, and arrange for the ambulance to take me there.

 It’s been a long day.
 I’m finally at the psych ward.
 Doctors and nurses in white are milling about all around me.
 The lights are so bright.
 Doors open and close, open and close constantly.
 They give me a snack: peanut butter crackers.
 More dry, flavorless food.
-They up my dosage of bipolar medication and send me to bed.
+They up my dosage of medication for bipolar disorder and send me to bed.
 Will I be able to sleep at all?

 I didn’t sleep last night, but I’m still wide awake.